Matching Drivers to Riders: A Two-stage Robust Approach

+\textbf{Experimental study.} { We implement our algorithms and test them on real-life taxi data from the city of Shenzhen \citep{cheng2019stl}.
+Our experimental results show that our two-scenario algorithm significantly improves upon the greedy algorithm in both in-sample and out-of-sample settings.
+We also benchmark against the optimal solution of TSRMB computed using an integer program and against the offline optimal out-of sample solution and show that our algorithm performs competitively.
+Moreover, the algorithm achieves a lower second-stage bottleneck cost without increasing the overall matching weight, indicating reduced maximum wait times without sacrificing average performance.
+We further evaluate the algorithm over multiple stages to mimic a rolling-horizon deployment and find that it consistently outperforms the greedy baseline by improving the maximum wait time as well as modest gains in average wait time.
+See Section~\ref{sec:experiments} for more details.}

-\textbf{Extensions and variants.} While the majority of the paper studies the TSRBM problem, we also initiate the study of several other cost functions for two-stage matching problems both for adversarial and stochastic second stage scenarios.
-In particular, we consider the Two-Stage Stochastic Matching Bottleneck (TSSMB), where the first stage cost is the average weight of the matching, and the second stage is the expectation of the bottleneck matching cost over all scenarios.
-We also consider the Two-Stage Robust Matching problem (TSRM), where the first and second stage costs correspond both to the total weight of the matchings.
-Finally, we consider the Two-Stage Robust Bottleneck Bottleneck problem (TSRBB), where the first and second stage costs both correspond to the bottleneck matching cost.
+\textbf{Extensions and variants.} While the majority of the paper studies the TSRBM problem, we also initiate the study of several other cost functions for two-stage matching problems both for adversarial and stochastic second-stage scenarios.
+In particular, we consider the Two-Stage Stochastic Matching Bottleneck (TSSMB), where the first-stage cost is the average weight of the matching, and the second-stage cost is the expectation of the bottleneck matching cost over all scenarios.
+We also consider the Two-Stage Robust Matching problem (TSRM), where the first and second-stage costs correspond both to the total weight of the matchings.
+Finally, we consider the Two-Stage Robust Bottleneck Bottleneck problem (TSRBB), where the first and second-stage costs both correspond to the bottleneck matching cost.
 We study the hardness of these variants, and make a first attempt to present approximation algorithms under specific settings.

-\textbf{Experimental study.} We implement our algorithms and test them on real-life taxi data from the city of Shenzhen \cite{cheng2019stl}.
-Our experimental results show that our two-scenarios algorithm improves significantly upon the greedy algorithm both in and out of sample.
-Furthermore, the experiments show that while the second stage bottleneck of our algorithm is significantly less than the bottleneck of the greedy algorithm, the total weight of the matchings provided by the two algorithms are roughly similar.
-This implies that our algorithm reduces the maximal second stage wait time, without adding to the overall average wait time.
-For example, we show for the instances we consider in our experiments, that our two-scenarios algorithm reduces the maximum wait time of the second-stage riders by an average of $30\%$.
-See Section~\ref{sec:experiments} for more details.